jshori/Jai-Istio-lab-1/vcluster-istio-canary-release-lab-Part-3.md

 **DestinationRule** works alongside a VirtualService.
 It groups pods into smaller, named groups called subsets, based on their labels, and this is how it defines what a "version" of a service actually means.
 For example, it can say "any pod labeled `version: v1` belongs to a group called v1."
 A VirtualService can only send traffic to a subset if a DestinationRule has already defined that subset, otherwise the name would not mean anything.

-Both of these are just written rules, not something that actively runs.
-On their own, they do not do any work, they just sit there as instructions.
-That difference matters later.
+Both of these are just written rules and sit there as instructions.

 ## Creating a fresh tenant cluster for this lab